Traditional Japanese Tattoos

 - Unique to the Japanese culture, the tiger serves as a protector from evil spirits, bad luck, and disease.

-The vibrant colors and elegant flow of Japanese tattoos are incredibly attractive and artists like Amaury Ramirez of Bad Habits Tattoos in Ft.
-Lauderdale will help your vision come to life.
+The vibrant colors and elegant flow of Japanese tattoos are incredibly attractive and artists like Amaury Ramirez of Bad Habits Tattoos Studio in Fort Lauderdale will help your vision come to life.
 Whether you decide on a Japanese sleeve tattoo or a large image on your back, this style should be considered and the meaning understood.